-Mickey Mathews, born and raised in the Auto City of Flint, Michigan, starred in football and baseball at Michigan Normal College (later renamed Eastern Michigan).
-He graduated in the Class of 1933.
-Over the years Mickey became a gifted writer, publishing two novels by 1940.
-In early 1941, his publisher sent him to Hawaii to write a novel about the oft-rumored attack by Japan against US Pacific bases, notably Pearl Harbor.
-Arriving at Oahu in March, Mickey made new friends notably Frank Tuttle, a retired Army major, librarian Patty Gilbert, later his fiancee, Nisei driver Dickie Makumo, soon a confidante, and Nisei writer Ronny Karamatsu, a local reporter.
+Mickey Mathews grew up and attended Central High in the Vehicle City of Flint, Michigan.
+Starring in football and baseball at Michigan Normal College (later renamed Eastern Michigan), he graduated in the Class of 1933.
+Mickey became a good writer, publishing two novels by 1940.
+In early 1941, his publisher sent him to Hawaii to write about an oft-rumored attack by Japan against US Pacific bases, notably Pearl Harbor.
+Arriving at Oahu in March, Mickey made new friends, notably Frank Tuttle, a retired Army major, librarian Patty Gilbert, later his fiancee, Nisei driver Dickie Makumo, soon a confidante, and Nisei writer Ronny Karamatsu, a reporter.
 By summer Mickey was hired to write a weekly newspaper column on world events, notably German and Japanese aggression.
-As the US edged closer to war, Mickey and Frank and their friends uncover enemy secrets, try to solve the murder of a Nisei restaurant owner's daughter, cooperate with Lieutenant Charley Barrett and the Honolulu Police Department to uncover enemy agents, and in the end, discover the final secret of the Japanese attack on December 7, 1941.
+As the US edged closer to war that fall, Mickey and Frank and their friends uncover enemy secrets, try to solve the murder of a Nisei restaurant owner's daughter, and cooperate with Lieutenant Charley Barrett and the Honolulu Police to ferret out enemy plans.
+Can they discover the final secret in time to avoid a Japanese attack in December of 1941?

 Cost on Amazon: $12.99, plus shipping

 Cost on Wynwidyn's On-Line Bookstore, $12.99, plus shipping.
 Cost from author: $15 postpaid

 Peacetime scene from Waikiki Beach, circa 1939